Reading Calendar Information

 Retrieving Calendar Information

 Microsoft Project lets users associate a variety of different calendars with working time, tasks and resources.
 These features are also available in Aspose.Tasks.
-This topic explains how to retrieve information about which calendars are used in a project.
+This article explains how to retrieve information about which calendars are used in a project.
 Aspose.Tasks can retrieve calendar information for all versions of Microsoft Project: 2003, 2007, 2010, and 2013.

 To view calendar information in Microsoft Project: